 Finally, the information a business includes in Google My Business — the search engine’s platform for managing local business listings — plays a huge part in its rankings.

 The above is just the tip of the iceberg.
-But they are the ones to get right first if you want your business to rank well in local search.
+But they are the ones to get right first if you want your business to rank well.

 Search engine optimization, or SEO, is incredibly important for marketers.
 When you optimize your web pages — including your blog posts — you're making your website more visible to people who are using search engines (like Google) to find your product or service.But does your blog content really help your business organically rank on search engines?

 In this article, you’ll find the answer to this question and more.
 Get ready for an in-depth exploration into the world of blog SEO, the factors that affect it, and tips to start optimizing your blog site for the search engines.

 Blogging helps boost SEO quality by positioning your website as a relevant answer to your customers' questions.
 Blog posts that use a variety of on-page SEO tactics can give you more opportunities to rank in search engines and make your site more appealing to visitors.

 Although it's clear blog content does contribute to your SEO, Google's many algorithm updates can make publishing the right kind of blog content tricky if you don’t know where to start.
 Some blog ranking factors have stood the test of time while others are considered "old-school."
 Here are a few of the top-ranking factors that can, directly and indirectly, affect blog SEO.

 Pro tip: As a rule of thumb, take time to understand what each of these factors does, but don’t try to implement them all at once.
 They each serve a specific purpose and should be used to meet a specific SEO goal for your blog.